 What is NextStep?

 NextStep is a fast-track alternative delivery program.
-Through this program, students may complete an Associate of Science Degree in General Studies (University Parallel) or Business Administration (TTP) in 22 months.* Following completion of the degree, students may transfer to a four-year institution for completion of the bachelor's degree.
+Through this program, students may complete an Associate of Science degree in General Studies (University Parallel) in 22 months.* Following completion of the degree, students may transfer to a four-year institution for completion of a bachelor's degree.
 NextStep is a component of the Accelerated Studies Program and is organized around a cohort concept.
 Generally, students attend classes two nights each week**, complete coursework via traditional, Interactive Television (ITV) and online modalities, and progress with the same group of students.
 Classes are generally held in 7 week blocks, allowing students continual progress through the program.

 *Completion time may vary according to the number of courses taken each semester.

 ** Based on course availability or student schedule, students may attend classes more than two nights each week.

 What is an Associate of Science Degree in General Studies?

 The Associate of Science Degree in General Studies is designed for the student who plans to transfer to a senior/four-year institution and may be undecided on a particular major field of study at the bachelor’s degree level.
 The A.S. general studies degree provides the core courses typically taken during the freshman and sophomore years.
 Based on your choice of major, enrollment in the NextStep Program may not be appropriate.
 Students wishing to enter a specific college major (i.e., nursing, education, biology) must follow the appropriate curriculum guide for the proposed major.
 Depending on the major field selected, some courses offered in the NextStep Program may not fulfill program requirements.

 What is an Associate of Science Degree in Business Administration?

 The Associate of Science Degree in Business Administration is designed for the student who plans to transfer to a senior/four-year institution to study Business Administration at the bachelor's degree level.